 When You Should See A Doctor About Your Injury

-At Bart Durham Injury Law in Tennessee, we recommend you see a doctor immediately after your accident.
-If symptoms didn’t reveal themselves right away and you didn’t bother to get checked out right after the accident, do so as soon as you start feeling any pain or you notice anything wrong.
+At Bart Durham Injury Law, we recommend you see a doctor immediately after your accident.
+If symptoms didn’t reveal themselves right away or you didn’t bother to get checked out right after the accident, do so as soon as you start feeling any pain or you notice anything wrong.

 Here are two good reasons to see a physician as soon as possible: